joelager/CO2-electrochemical-reaction-diffusion/README.md

 # CO2-electrochemical-reaction-diffusion
 Author: Joel W. Ager (jwager@lbl.gov)

-Different approaches to solve the reaction-diffusion equations for CO2-bicarbonate-carbonate-hydroxide system in 1D and in 2D using Python packages.
+Different approaches to solve the reaction-diffusion equations for the CO2-bicarbonate-carbonate-hydroxide system in 1D and in 2D using Python packages.

 After Gattrell and co-workers:
 Gupta, N.; Gattrell, M.; MacDougall, B. Calculation for the Cathode Surface Concentrations in the Electrochemical Reduction of CO2 in KHCO3 Solutions.
 J. Appl.
 Electrochem.
 2006, 36, 161–172.